remore/openshift-ha-cluster/README.md

 ```

 ## 1. Install Openshift v3.9 Cluster on your environment
-Run following command on the bastion host as a root user.
+Run following command on the bastion host as root user.
 This will give you OpenShift HA Cluster out of the box.
 ```
 /bin/bash bootstrap.sh
 ansible-playbook /usr/share/ansible/openshift-ansible/playbooks/prerequisites.yml